-The recommendation has already been implemented, but more innovative types of communications should be considered along with cost containment options.
+While the recommendation has already been implemented, more innovative types of communications will be considered.
 The communications systems in place provide sufficient opportunities for the public to become informed.
 The description of these communication systems was previously provided.
 We can always do better and look for an expansion of opportunities.
 This is especially important as new Bond Issues come before the voters, as is anticipated heading into 2010.